Snapchat/KeyDB-docs/docs/replication.md

 * min-slaves-to-write `<number of slaves>`
 * min-slaves-max-lag `<number of seconds>`

-For more information, please check the example `redis.conf` file shipped with the KeyDB source distribution.
+For more information, please check the example `keydb.conf` file shipped with the KeyDB source distribution.

 How KeyDB replication deals with expires on keys